AntonBaukin/embeddy/docs/class-loading.md

 `SpringerClassLoader` to be in the inner layer of the class loading.

 Annotation `@LoadDefault` has special intent to work with Java singletones from Spring beans.
-Java singletone instance is referred from static field of a class.
+Java singletone instance is referred from a static field of a class.
 Demo application `webapp` has it: `Database` class.
 The instance of the class is created before the spring context.
 The class is loaded with the bundle class loader of `webapp`.
 When spring bean loaded with nested